Down Payment Calculator

 FHA Loan – Minimum Down Payment of 3.5%

-FHA loans are insured by the Federal Housing Agency (FHA) and to be eligible you must meet the following requirements:
+FHA loans are mortgages insured by the Federal Housing Agency (FHA) that are targeted toward low-income earners.
+To be eligible you must meet the following requirements:

 - Within the FHA Loan Limit